Supporting healthy nutrition

 In 2018, we launched 1300 new nutritious Nestlé products for babies, children and expectant or new mums, and added more vegetables, wholegrains, milk, lean proteins and essential vitamins and minerals.

 Nestlé is committed to providing clear nutritional information on all our packs, at point-of-sale and online, and to offering food portion guidance.
 Through our marketing we promote healthy cooking, eating and lifestyles.
 We only market foods and beverage to older children, and only products that are part of a nutritious, balanced diet.

-Nestlé is on the top three companies on the Access to Nutrition Index which ranks the world’s largest food and beverage companies on their nutrition-related commitments and performance across seven categories: governance, products, accessibility, marketing, lifestyles, labelling and engagement.
+Nestlé ranked first in the 2018 Access to Nutrition Index (ATNI), which rates the world’s largest food and beverage companies on their nutrition-related commitments and performance across seven categories: governance, products, accessibility, marketing, lifestyles, labelling and engagement.

 Find out more

 - Read more about our Nestlé Healthy Kids programme

 - Read more about our commitment to further reduce sugar, salt and fat